How to participate as a mother

 Most mothers participating in the course are pregnant when they are first visited and are due to deliver their baby between February and May.

-However, we do accept mothers at different stages of the year and even mothers whose infant has already been born, so please get in touch with Andrew Wright if you like the sound of the course and might be interested in participating.
+However, we do accept mothers at different stages of the year and even mothers whose infant has already been born, so please get in touch with us if you like the sound of the course and might be interested in participating.
 Our students usually visit their follow my footsteps mother both before she gives birth and afterwards, allowing them to witness the changes the experience makes to her and her family's life.

 Additional information for mothers